corysandahl/jira-runner/README.md

     $ npm install

-  You will need to change the url, userName and passwored Api property settings in **settings.js** in order to connect to your JIRA instance.
+  You will need to change the *url, userName and password* Api property settings in **settings.js** in order to connect to your JIRA instance.
   ```
      apiSettings: {
         url: 'mycompany.atlassian.net',